-Prerequisites At the end of the course description, readers will find any prerequisites that may apply.
-To illustrate: Students must successfully complete BIB3111 Introduction to Biblical Research before enrolling in any other 3000- or 4000-level Biblical Studies courses.
+Prerequisites At the end of the course description, readers will find any prerequisites that may be necessary for enrollment in the course.
+To illustrate, students must successfully complete BIB3111 Introduction to Biblical Research before enrolling in any other 3000- or 4000-level Biblical Studies courses.
 Prerequisites are for the student's benefit to ensure that students are well equipped to be successful in the coursework they undertake.
 Prerequisites also benefit faculty in that instructors may assume adequate preparation from students enrolled in an advanced class and effectively assist students in achieving the learning goals and objectives for that course.